European-XFEL/Karabo-UTIDServer/docs/index.md

-# UUTID Server
+# UTID Server

-The `UUTIDServer` device  provides Universal Unique Timing Identifiers (UUTID)s to a distributed Karabo installation, by emitting `signalTimeTick`s.
+The `UTIDServer` device  provides Universal Unique Timing Identifiers (UTID)s to a distributed Karabo installation, by emitting `signalTimeTick`s.

-In the EuXFEL context a UUTID corresponds to a train id.
+In the EuXFEL context a UTID corresponds to a train id.

-In this basic implementation the POSIX timestamp is used to deduce the UUTID on the precision of `period`.
+In this basic implementation the POSIX timestamp is used to deduce the UTID on the precision of `period`.

 The device can be subclassed to implement more sophisticated timing provision, e.g. on-top of a protocol like White Rabbit.
-In this case the `get_uutid` needs to be overwritten.
+In this case the `get_utid` needs to be overwritten.

 ## Concept

-The graph below shows the general timing concept used in Karabo to distribute UUTIDs.
+The graph below shows the general timing concept used in Karabo to distribute UTIDs.
 This device is what is called a `Time Server` in the graph.
-It calls `signalTimeTick` every `updatePeriod` $\Delta t_U$, passing the `period` $\delta t_p$ with which device servers internally interpolate the UUTIDs.
+It calls `signalTimeTick` every `updatePeriod` $\Delta t_U$, passing the `period` $\delta t_p$ with which device servers internally interpolate the UTIDs.

 ``` mermaid